unknownv2/CoreHook/README.md

 * [Christoph Husse and Justin Stenning](https://github.com/EasyHook/EasyHook) - The original developers of the EasyHook project which this one would not be possible without.
 A large amount of code in CoreHook is borrowed from their great work, going from C# all the way to assembly code.
 * [Nate McMaster](https://github.com/natemcmaster) - For the build and publishing PowerShell scripts and other great tools he has created, such as the [.NET Core Plugins](https://github.com/natemcmaster/DotNetCorePlugins).
 * [dotnet Team](https://github.com/dotnet) - For great strides in innovation and constantly working on improving the .NET Core framework.
-Code from the open-source .NET Core framework was used in this project and is really helpful in the developmnet process.
+Code from the open-source .NET Core framework was used in this project and is really helpful in the development process.

 ## Licenses